|

 The animal prefers to be 'upside down', with its bell facing the sea

-floor and tentacles facing upwards toward the light.
-When one it turned
+floor and oral arms facing upwards toward the light.
+When one is turned

 the 'right' way up, it will slowly turn itself upside down again.